 The Yuma Crossing

-by Gregory T. Jones
+By Gregory T. Jones

 The ancient people of the Colorado River tell the story of its creation.
 Kumastamxo, son of the creator of all people, gave them the keys to their survival.
 He showed them how to cure illness.
 He gave them bows and arrows.
 Then, with the tip of his spear he traced a line through the desert.
-This would be the Colorado, the lifeline of the desert Southwest.
+This would be the Colorado, the lifeline of the Desert Southwest.

 The Colorado River was a flexing force of nature, undammed, a temperamental river prone to tantrums.
 On flatlands, it would change course without notice.
 But with this chaos, it brought fertile soils from the north for planting and created life in an otherwise barren desert.
 And as a waterway, it offered a route of travel away from the mountains and desert hazards.
 It challenged any land crossing, however, and with a width of sometimes a mile or more, demanded that travelers take unrealistic chances.
-So everyone trying to get to California was looking for the same thing -- a place where they could cross the Colorado River.
+So everyone trying to get to California was looking for the same thing -- a place they could cross the Colorado River.

-In the northern portion of the Arizona Territory, there were a few places to cross, but to get there meant passing through mountain ranges and possible freezing temperatures.
+In the northern portion of Arizona Territory, there were a few places to cross, but to get there meant passing through mountain ranges and possible freezing temperatures.
 Down in the flatter and more temperate south, however, there was a natural crossing where the ornery river briefly passed between two rocky mounds.
 Indian Hill and Prison Hill narrowed and calmed the river just a few miles south of the confluence of the Gila, at the present location of Yuma, Arizona.
-The Quechan and Cocopah Indians knew the value of their land, but after the 1500s, after hundreds of years of occupation by native tribes, the desire for this site suddenly became more competitive.
+The Quechan and Cocopah Indians knew the value of their land, but until the 1500s, after hundreds of years of occupation by native tribes, the desire for this site suddenly became more competitive.

 Word about the crossing would soon spread around the world.
 Soldiers, businessmen, natives and even priests would literally kill to possess it.
 Captain Hernando de Alarcon came from New Spain to deliver supplies during an expedition looking for the legendary Seven Cities of Gold.
 Sailing northbound on the Sea of Cortez, he eventually found himself at a rumbling confluence of river and ocean.
-Not finding the fabled treasure he was searching for, he switched to rowboats and pushed his way further up the river.
+Not finding the party he was searching for, he switched to rowboats and pushed his way further up the river.
 Eventually he reached the Gila, and though he did not stay, Alarcon brought back knowledge of a place where it was possible to cross the Colorado River.
 Over the next 400 years, the tracks of footsteps, horses, wagon wheels, locomotive rails and automobiles would all converge at Yuma Crossing to leave a piece of their history behind.